cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

   db:
 ```

-In this example, we have a `mealie` app with corresponding database.
+In this example, we have a Mealie app with corresponding database.
 The app serving the frontend has been given labels describing how it should be reachable from the outside.
 Traefik will automatically read the configuration from the labels on container startup and register the appropriate routes (and tear them down on container shutdown).

 As previously mentioned, I have a separate `docker-compose.yml` file per service, so I've registered an external `traefik` docker network that is shared by Traefik and every service I want to route data to.